CryoJS/CryoJS/README.md

 # Welcome!

-I am a student with a deep passion for computer science.
+I am a student who greatly enjoys computer science: both the intricate theoretical and the innovative developmental.
-I also love math, reading, writing, and music.

 ## Currently
-- Making an app with Swift iOS
+- Making an app with SwiftUI iOS
-- Creating an educational website
+- Creating an educational website with ReactJS
 - Practicing problem-solving through competitive programming
 - Creating a guidebook of lessons to aid others in competitive programming